david-leverenz/code-refactor/README.md

-Code is annotated for a bette grade.
+Code is annotated for a better grade.

 # Code Refactor